ComposableFi/composable/xcvm/architecture/asset-registry/global-registry.md

 Decimals ::= u8
 ```

 Where `Decimals` can be used to identify the decimal point location.
-This is especially important when bridging between fastly different ecosystems, where for example 1 USDC could be expressed as `100` in one ecosystem, and `1_000_000` in another.
+This is especially important when bridging between vastly different ecosystems, where for example 1 USDC could be expressed as `100` in one ecosystem, and `1_000_000` in another.

 ## Updating the Registry